-Welcome to Egypt's page.
+Welcome to North America's page.
 On this page we will share the exciting things we learn about, the places we go and the events we take part in.
 Key information about the curriculum can also be found on the Curriculum Overview page.

 Teacher: Miss Miller

 Our new topic this term is Gods and Mortals.
 For our 'wow' experience, we went on a hunt for Greek symbols.
 Miss Miller gave us a map for us to find the symbols around the playground, which turned out to be the Greek alphabet.

 We came back to class and had to try and translate the Greek alphabet into English.
 The message was 'Chill Out'.
 We knew we had to investigate!
 When we arrived, we found some interesting images that gave clues about the Greek god, Zeus!

 Take a look at these monologues that the children created in the role of Greek gods and goddesses.

 To end our experience in Egypt class, we revisited our learning from the beginning of the year.

 We visited Bolton Museum and had a fantastic time!
 We think the museum staff were impressed with our knowledge about Egypt!
 As well as learning about Egypt, we got to learn about animals and sea creatures from around the world, famous artwork and the history of the museum itself.